systemd/mkosi/mkosi/resources/mkosi.md

   tree can be included by including the literal value `mkosi-initrd` and `mkosi-tools` respectively.

+: Note: Include names starting with either of the literals `mkosi-` or `contrib-` are reserved for use by mkosi itself.

 `InitrdInclude=`, `--initrd-include=`

 : Same as `Include=`, but the extra configuration files or directories